 Meaning

 The message behind “I’d love to go back to Europe in the ’20s and ’30s, for the beginning of the Psychoanalytic Movement, and Freud and Jung, and all that was going on with discoveries in quantum physics.
 The whole nature of reality was changing and being challenged.” revolves around love.
-It suggests that love often grows out of simple everyday moments, making it relatable to many people's experiences.
+It suggests that love can be found in unexpected places, making it relatable to many people's experiences.

 Theme